 The Department requires as a condition precedent to acceptance of bids a sworn statement executed by, or on behalf of, the person, firm, association, or corporation to whom such contract is to be awarded, certifying that such person, firm, association, or corporation has not, either directly or indirectly, entered into any agreement, participated in any collusion, or otherwise taken any action in restraint of free competitive bidding in connection with such contract.
 The form for this sworn statement is included in the proposal and must be properly executed in order to have the bid considered.

-OUANTITIES:
+QUANTITIES:

 The quantities shown are for comparison of bids only.
 The Department may increase or decrease any quantity or quantities without penalty or change in the bid price.
-Under no circumstances will the total value of the contract exceed 150% of the awarded value.

 REQUIREMENT BY DEPARTMENT OF LABOR FOR SWORN PAYROLL INFORMATION